 - IFC Clash - this performs clash detection on IFC files

 - IFC COBie - this converts IFC SPF data into spreadsheet format based on the COBie template.

 This method is also great if your purpose is visualisation and rapid prototyping.
 Blender works very well with VR, 3D printing, and also supports tools for sun path simulation and CFD.
 For instance here is a derived

 IfcSpace that has been used to help create a wind simulation.
 In the example below, I was testing wind funnelling into the entrance of a shopping centre.

 When you are testing these massing models in Blender, you can always round-trip it back into IFC using FreeCAD.

 View and edit IFCs with FreeCAD

-FreeCAD is probably the simplest approach towards viewing IFC files on Linux.
+FreeCAD is also a great and simple method to viewing IFC files on Linux.
 FreeCAD is an open source general purpose parametric CAD modeler.
 Originally designed for mechanical engineering, it supports many engineering tools such as finite element analysis (FEA), computational fluid dynamics (CFD), and reads and writes STEP and IGES, the grandfathers of IFC.
 Now, FreeCAD supports BIM modeling and can be largely considered to be the only open-source equivalent of the current proprietary industry tools like Revit or ArchiCAD.

 Unlike Revit or ArchiCAD, IFCs are treated as first-class citizens in FreeCAD, and so where Revit fundamentally doesn’t know what a Building is, FreeCAD has much better support of IFC, and has demonstrated round-trip parametric IFC modeling.
 This feat is something that some Revit aficionados may claim is impossible, but they are wrong.